-The increase in planned expenditure means that organic farming is taking an increasing share of CAP expenditures, with total expenditure over the five-year period 2023-2027 (including lagged payments) forecast by us to reach \in 15.8 billion, or 20% of total Pillar 1 eco-scheme and Pillar 2 agri-environment expenditure, and just over 5% of the total CAP budget (Table 2.3, Table 2.4).
-Our estimate of total organic expenditure planned is higher than the \in 14.7 billion value published by the Commission (DG Agri, 2023a).
+The increase in planned expenditure means that organic farming is taking an increasing share of CAP expenditures, with total expenditure over the five-year period 2023-2027 (including lagged payments) forecast by us to reach €15.8 billion, or 20% of total Pillar 1 eco-scheme and Pillar 2 agri-environment expenditure, and just over 5% of the total CAP budget (Table 2.3, Table 2.4).
+Our estimate of total organic expenditure planned is higher than the €14.7 billion value published by the Commission (DG Agri, 2023a).
 This may be due to the Commission having more accurate financial planning data for NL, FR and IT than is available in the CSPs.
-We may also have included some schemes, e.g. for organic apiculture, which is sometimes funded as Pillar 1 sectoral scheme, or the LV agroecology eco-scheme for organic farmers that were not included in the CSPs may not have been included in the Commission value.
+We may also have included some schemes, e.g. for organic apiculture, which is sometimes funded as Pillar 1 sectoral scheme, or the LV agroecology eco-scheme for organic farmers that were not included in the Commission estimates.
+Lastly, some financial planning data for 2029 included in some CSPs may not have been included in the Commission value.